Song-Sumin/cg_hw6_Q3/README.md

 And C/C++ should be available in VS2022.

 ## About
-This project is about Gouraud Shading.
+This project is about Phong Shading.

-To view the result image, open Q2_result.png,
+To view the result image, open Q3_result.png,

 and if you want an explanation of the code, scroll down below.